Mitchlol/balance_buddy/README.md

 # Wiring
 ## Can Module:
+Be sure you short the can termination pins on the module if needed (if your can setup is just an esc and this, you need it)
+![](./wiki/images/can_bus_wiring.png)
 For more info see https://github.com/autowp/arduino-mcp2515
-![](./wiki/images/can_bus_wiring.png)
 ### 2. Piezo:
 **if you use a fancy buzzer/speaker make sure it wont blow the nano**
 ![](./wiki/images/piezo_wiring.png)